slak44/chrome-new-tab/README.md

 - `position`: used to determine order of buttons
 - `hotkey`: using alt+key triggers the button
 - `openInNew`: if true, opens the link in a new tab that replaces the current one
+- `deleted`: (optional) if true, it signals that this button was "deleted" by the user; this element will be *removed before saving* to storage

 ## reddit API
 This API is used in [/plugins/reddit.js](https://github.com/slak44/ChromeNewTab/tree/master/plugins/reddit.js).